sabrahahmed/Flutter-Weather-App/README.md

-### Weather App
+<h1> Weather App </h1>

 Welcome to the Weather App!
+This app is designed with a user-friendly interface that provides real-time weather data for your current location, as well as over 200,000 cities worldwide that can be easily searched.
+Built with Flutter (Dart), the app fetches the most accurate and reliable weather information from OpenWeatherMap's public REST API.

-This user-friendly mobile application is designed to display live weather data for your current device location as well as any city in the world.
-With the Weather App, you can get accurate and up-to-date weather information anytime, anywhere.
+The app was designed to display all the essential information the user needs.
+Users can view the current temperature, weather description, feels-like temperature, minimum and maximum temperature, humidity, windspeed, and pressure of their location or any other city they are interested in.
+With the Weather App, you can get accurate and up-to-date weather information anytime, anywhere!

 ![flutter](https://user-images.githubusercontent.com/108163033/224827269-a8593939-60cc-4821-a0fc-d6fb84c68af9.JPG)

-## Features

-- Live weather data for current device location
-- Weather data for any city in the world
-- Temperature, humidity, wind speed, and pressure data
-- User-friendly interface